art29/RemotePrinter/README.md

 Remote Printer is an add-on for your 3D Printer, using [OctoPrint](https://octoprint.org/) to control your printer with your voice using the Google Assistant.
 This is part of a group of projects that are were created over time, which is called ![](OctoRGB_Logo_Orange.svg).

+## Deprication
+The code that is in this repo only works with Dialogflow old's version which is now depricated.
+I will try to upgrade to new ways of doing it in the next few months.

 ## Installation (Client)

 **For Remote Printer to work, you need to get access to the alpha/beta of Remote Printer's Assistant App by contacting me by email available down below**